NeptuneHub/k3s-supreme-waffle/README.md

 * **/minio** - Is an application useful to create your own bucket on your local machine.
 Useful for development
 * **/cert-manager** - In an application used to manager your TLS certificate.
 Useful for application that need encryption like nextcloud
 * **/nextcloud** - Is an application that can be used to storage file
+* **/storagebox** - How to configure and mount an SSH folder on K3S, for example the Storage Box offered by hetzner

 Some Kubernetes useful commands: